- Home

 Family history – Having a parent, brother or sister who has had non-Hodgkin lymphoma slightly increases a person’s risk of developing it.
 However, this family link is rare.

-Breast implant associated anaplastic large cell lymphoma (BIA-ALCL) – Having a breast implant is linked with a rare type of lymphoma called breast implant associated anaplastic large cell lymphoma (BIA–ALCL).
+Breast implant-associated cancer – Having a textured breast implant is linked with a rare type of lymphoma called breast implant associated-anaplastic large cell lymphoma (BIA–ALCL).
 This includes having an implant for a breast enlargement or to reconstruct the breast after surgery for breast cancer.

-The Therapeutic Goods Administration (TGA) recommends that women who have implants monitor their breasts for any changes, such as sudden fluid collection.
-Every year, ask your surgeon or GP to check the implants.
-You can read more about BIA–ALCL on the TGA’s website (visit tga.gov.au and search “BIA–ALCL for consumers”).
-The TGA also has an online breast implant hub, where information and support related to breast implants and their safety are updated as new information becomes available.
-If you are concerned, talk to your surgeon.
+The Therapeutic Goods Administration (TGA) has more information about BIA–ALCL on their website (visit tga.gov.au and search “BIA–ALCL for consumers”).
+The TGA also has an online hub with up-to-date information about breast implants and their safety.
+If you are concerned about the safety of your implants, talk to your surgeon.

-For an overview of what to expect during all stages of your care for non-Hodgkin lymphoma, visit Cancer Care Guides: Hodgkin and diffuse large B-Cell lymphoma.
+For an overview of what to expect at every stage of your care for B-cell lymphoma, visit Cancer Care Guides: Hodgkin and diffuse large B-Cell lymphoma.
 This is a short guide to what is recommended, from diagnosis to treatment and beyond.

 I now understand what they mean by ‘information means control’.
 Seeking accurate, reliable information was a huge coping strategy for me.